Jakeroid/blog-article-download-vimeo-video-python/README.md

 This code is related to that article.
 I hope someone, especially newbies, could find it usefully in learning.

+If you need some assistance or similar software, I could help.
+Contact me on [LinkedIn](https://www.linkedin.com/in/ivan-karabadzhak-42712113b/) or [Upwork](https://www.upwork.com/freelancers/ivank6).

 Attention!
 ----------